Ara0n/pyscandl/docs/source/pages/installation.rst

 .. code-block:: none

-    pip3 install pyscandl -U
+    python3 -m pip install pyscandl -U

 Using setup.py
 ==============

-This option is recommended for devellopement and people wanting to use the bleeding edge before the releases.
-Syability is not guaranteed.
+This option is recommended for development and people wanting to use the bleeding edge before the releases.
+Stability is not guaranteed.

 1. install the python program: